darktable-org/dtdocs/content/module-reference/utility-modules/shared/tagging.md

 The "rename path..." operation is only available in the _tree_ view mode, and it shows the number of tagged images which would be impacted by a change to the name of this tag or category.
 The rename path window lets the user change the full path of the tag, including the categories to which it belongs (categories can be specified using the pipe `|` symbol).
 This operation is powerful, but please take care as it can have a significant impact on the metadata of your images.
 The operation is aborted if the requested change causes a conflict with an existing tag.

 A quick way to organize the tag structure is to drag and drop the tags.
-In the _tree_ view mode, you can drag any tag (node or leaf) and drop it on top of another one (node or leaf).
+In the _tree_ view mode, you can drag any node or leaf tag and drop it on top of any other node or leaf tag.
 The first tag and its descendants, if any, become descendants of the second tag.
-Dragging over a node automatically opens the node.
+Dragging over a node automatically opens that node.
 To place a tag at the root level, drag it onto the top of the tagging window.
 If the requested change causes a conflict with an existing tag, the operation is aborted.

 ## attach tag